You can’t live life in a long shot

 This is what it’s all about

 The white noise.
 The soft green moss.
 The silky fall off jagged basalt cliff.
 The slip of boot on slimy stone, towards the giant’s steps, the big cascade.
 Moving close, through misty cloud towards the dizzying edge, the pounding falls.
 Drop after drop, above, and below.
 Drip after drip, from sodden hair, onto sodding nose.
 No hood.
 No protection.
 No point.
 Better to stand still, feel the force, look into the eye of the fall.
 Feel the chaos, listen to the noise, experience peace at last.

 You can’t get this from afar, you won’t feel it in the valley, from a car, a tent, a sleeping bag.
 Don’t live life as a long shot.
 Get up, get out and feel the splash of it up close.

 This post is part of our 2012 Adventure Islands Season.
-We’re spending summer 2012 crossing Northern Europe by car and ferry to visit Iceland and The Faroes.
-We’re exploring the wilder parts of these adventure islands on mini biking expeditions, and researching and reporting on other attractions and activities on offer to adventure seeking families as we tour other parts of the islands by car.
+We spent summer 2012 visiting Iceland and The Faroes, exploring the wilder parts of these adventure islands on mini biking expeditions, researching and reporting on attractions and activities on offer to adventure seeking families.
 We’re grateful to DFDS Seaways and Smyril Line for their support in getting us and our vehicle to Europe and onto Iceland and The Faroes, enabling us to bring you this season of posts.
 And to Berghaus and Thule who have helped equip us for the journey.